pschool-in/curriculum/content/social/nature-4.md

 ### Natural Disasters

-A natural event such as earthquake or flood that causes great damage and loss of life is termed a Natural Disaster.
+A natural event such as an earthquake or flood that causes great damage and loss of life is termed a Natural Disaster.

 1. Untimely rains: When it rains at other times besides the monsoon or pre-monsoon period, such rain is said to be untimely rain.
 2. Flood: An overflow of a large amount of water beyond its normal limits.
-3. Earthquake: a sudden violent shaking of ground causing great damage and destruction.
+3. Earthquake: A sudden violent shaking of ground causing great damage and destruction.
-4. Tsunami: a long, high sea wave caused by earthquake or other disturbance.
+4. Tsunami: A long, high sea wave caused by earthquake or other disturbance.

-## Choose the correct answer(drag and drop)
+## Choose the correct answer (drag and drop)
 ```
 Rain that falls at times other than in the rainy season is called *untimely* rain.
 *Hailstorms* can injure people as well as animals.